PressCrew/infinity/dashboard/docs/options_options.md

 ## Theme Options: Options

+Infinity options are the most powerful feature of Infinity, allowing you to build custom themes extremely quickly and efficiently.

+<ul class="infinity-docs-menu"></ul>

+### Configuration

 Each option configuration block begins with a unique name that you use to call the option output in your WordPress theme.
 This works exactly the same as you would normally do in when building a theme.